HungH206/HungH206/README.md

 **HungH206/HungH206** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 My name is Hung Gia Hoang.
 I'm a Junior Computer Science student at the University of Houston with experience developing projects in hackathons and academic settings.
-I'm interested in developing full-stack applications, Machine Learning, and Data Science.
+I'm interested in developing full-stack applications, Machine Learning, AI, Data Science, and more.
+I'm willing to learn different things, work with different teams, and have some fun in the process! 😎

 ## Skills 🛠
 Programming: Python, C++, Java, Golang, JavaScript, HTML/CSS, PostgreSQL